08. Foreign Documents

 Is our signature acceptable?

-we can sign documents for Saskatchewan, Ontario, Nova Scotia, New Brunswick, Manitoba, British Columbia, Prince Edward Island, Alberta
+Yes we can sign documents for Saskatchewan, Ontario, Nova Scotia, New Brunswick, Manitoba, British Columbia, Prince Edward Island, Alberta

 Newfoundland and Labrador, Northwest Territories, Yukon, and Nunavut.